cyberDrake/tt-zephyr-platforms/README.md

 ### Build, Flash, Debug & Test BMC FW

-Note: Currently, [JLink software](https://www.segger.com/downloads/jlink/) is used to flash BMC FW.
-Please download and install it.

 **Build, flash, and view output from the target with `west`**
 ```shell
 # Set up a convenience variable for BMC FW